 End-to-end encryption is a system of secure communication that blocks third parties from accessing in-flight data between users on a video conference call.
 Data that is encrypted end to end ensures privacy between sender and recipient, mitigating risk and protecting sensitive information from being publicized.

-For a complete overview of Lifesize’s video conferencing privacy resources and collateral covering our availability, security, privacy, certifications and GDPR compliance, please visit the Lifesize Trust Center.
+For a complete overview of Lifesize’s video conferencing privacy resources and collateral covering our availability, security, HIPAA privacy, certifications and GDPR compliance, please visit the Lifesize Trust Center.

 2. Available BAAs

 Business Associate Agreements (BAAs) are an essential part of an effective HIPAA- compliance program.
 The agreement ensures that business associates will appropriately safeguard protected health information.
 Lifesize customers who are required to comply with HIPAA must have a services agreement with Lifesize.
 If appropriate, Lifesize may sign a HIPAA Business Associate Agreement with such customers.